sachinboban/buggy/README.md

 These values are read via ADC (refer to adc.h) and are compared with predefined reference values for X and Y axes to encode the 4 digital pins for directions and speed values.

-> The endoing of the 4 pins are bit complex.
-Refer to the Project Report for the
+The encoding of the 4 pins are bit complex.
+Refer to the Project Report for the same.
-> same.

 The data is then transferred via the RF transmitter.